AI News digest — April 11, 2026

 “Rubber Duck” Second Opinion Feature

-GitHub Copilot now includes a “Rubber Duck” mode that routes complex queries to multiple model families simultaneously and synthesizes a second opinion.
-Instead of relying on a single model’s output, you get cross-model verification — think of it as ensemble coding assistance.
+Copilot now has a “Rubber Duck” mode that routes complex queries to multiple model families simultaneously and synthesizes a second opinion.
+Cross-model verification instead of relying on a single model’s output.

 /fleet for Parallel Agents

-The new /fleet command lets you spawn multiple Copilot agents in parallel, each working on a different aspect of your codebase.
-This is a huge productivity multiplier for large refactors or multi-file changes.
+The new /fleet command spawns multiple Copilot agents in parallel, each working on a different aspect of your codebase.
+Handy for large refactors or multi-file changes.

 ⚠️ Data Policy Change — Effective April 24

 GitHub is changing its data policy: interaction data from Free, Pro, and Pro+ Copilot users will be used for model training unless users explicitly opt out.
 This takes effect April 24, 2026.
-If you’re on any of these tiers and care about your code/interaction privacy, go to your settings and opt out before the deadline.
+If you’re on any of these tiers and care about your code/interaction privacy, opt out in your settings before the deadline.

-Why it matters: The Rubber Duck feature is genuinely innovative — cross-model verification catches errors that single-model suggestions miss.
-But the data policy change is a reminder to audit your settings.
+Why it matters: Cross-model verification catches errors that single-model suggestions miss.
+But check your data privacy settings.

 Safetensors → PyTorch Foundation

-Safetensors, Hugging Face’s secure tensor serialization format, is officially joining the PyTorch Foundation as an independent project.
-Safetensors has become the de facto standard for safe model weight distribution — it avoids the arbitrary code execution risks of Python’s pickle format.
+Safetensors, Hugging Face’s secure tensor serialization format, is joining the PyTorch Foundation as an independent project.
+Safetensors has become the standard for safe model weight distribution, since it avoids the arbitrary code execution risks of Python’s pickle format.

-If you’re distributing models, you should already be using safetensors.
+If you distribute models, you should already be using safetensors.
 This move ensures long-term governance and neutrality.

 TRL v1.0 Released

-TRL (Transformer Reinforcement Learning) hit v1.0, providing a stable, production-ready library for fine-tuning language models with RL techniques (PPO, DPO, KTO, etc.).
+TRL (Transformer Reinforcement Learning) hit v1.0, giving a stable, production-ready library for fine-tuning language models with RL techniques (PPO, DPO, KTO, etc.).
 Key features:

 pip install trl==1.0.0

-Why it matters: TRL v1.0 means you can now confidently build production RLHF/DPO pipelines without worrying about breaking API changes.
-Combined with safetensors joining PyTorch Foundation, the open-source ML ecosystem is maturing fast.
+Why it matters: TRL v1.0 means you can build production RLHF/DPO pipelines without worrying about breaking API changes.
+Combined with safetensors joining PyTorch Foundation, the open-source ML infrastructure is maturing quickly.

-Google released Gemma 4, calling it “frontier multimodal intelligence on device.”
-The model is designed to run locally on consumer hardware with competitive performance to larger cloud-hosted models.
+Google released Gemma 4, pitched as “frontier multimodal intelligence on device.”
+The model runs locally on consumer hardware with competitive performance to larger cloud-hosted models.

-Accompanying the release is the Google AI Edge Gallery app, which lets developers browse, test, and deploy on-device AI models across Android and iOS.
-Think of it as an app store for local AI models.
+Alongside it, the Google AI Edge Gallery app lets developers browse, test, and deploy on-device AI models across Android and iOS.

-Google also launched AI Edge Eloquent, a free offline AI dictation app that runs entirely on-device — no cloud required.
-Useful for developers building voice interfaces who need a reliable transcription layer without API dependency.
+Google also launched AI Edge Eloquent, a free offline AI dictation app that runs entirely on-device with no cloud dependency.

 Links: